What better science experiment to do when discussing the earth’s atmosphere than the classic baking soda & vinegar experiment?

 Carbon dioxide exists predominantly in the form of gas, but it also has a solid and a liquid form.
 It can only be solid when temperatures are below -78 oC.
 The solid form of carbon dioxide, commonly known as Dry Ice, is used in theatres to create stage fogs, to do super cool science experiments, and make things like “magic potions” bubble.

 Liquid carbon dioxide mainly exists when carbon dioxide is dissolved in water.
 Carbon dioxide is only water-soluble when pressure is maintained.
-After pressure drops the CO2 gas will try to escape to air.
+After pressure drops the CO2 gas will try to escape to the air.
 This event is characterized by the CO2 bubbles forming into the water.

 Further Baking Soda & Vinegar Learning